MarkoVitkovic/react_node.js_express_mongodb-exercise-tracker/README.md

-# Hotel Resort
+# Exercise Tracker
-> Project made with react.
-Hotel resort app.
+> MERN stack project.
+Exercise tracker for you.

 ## Table of contents
 * [General info](#general-info)